wavemaker/docs/learn/react-native/publish-expo-module-and-use-in-wavemaker-project.md

 ---
-title: "Create expo module and use"
+title: "Publish Expo Module and Use in WaveMaker Project"
-id: "create-expo-module-and-use"
+id: "publish-expo-module-and-use-in-wavemaker-project"
-sidebar_label: "Create expo module and use"
+sidebar_label: "Publish Expo Module"
 ---
 ---
 Expanding the capabilities of your app goes beyond merely installing Expo packages or third-party libraries.
 When you need to tap into native platform APIs or leverage existing Android or iOS dependencies, you can write custom native code.
 Fortunately, Expo offers excellent support for this through Expo Modules.